 - 1. Wash your hands well with soap and water. - 2.
-To open the bottle for the first time, tear off the Safety Strip to break the seal.
-Then hold the bottle upright, and turn the cap in the direction of the arrows until you can lift it off. - Place the cap upside down (arrows face down) on a flat surface.
+Twist off the protective overcap from the bottle. - Place the cap upside down on a flat surface.
 Do not touch the inside of the cap.
-This will help keep the inside of the cap clean and keep germs out of the eye drops.

-- Hold the bottle upside down in one hand, with your thumb or index finger over the "finger push" area. - 5.
-Using your other hand, gently pull down your lower eyelid to form a pouch. - 6.
-Tilt your head back and look up. - Put the tip of the bottle close to your lower eyelid.
+This will help keep the inside of the cap clean and keep germs out of the eye drops. - Hold the bottle upside down in one hand, with your thumb or index finger over the "finger push" area. - 5.
+Using your other hand, gently pull down the lower eyelid of your affected eye to form a pouch. - 6.
+Tilt your head back and look up. - 7.
+Put the tip of the bottle close to your lower eyelid.
 Do not let it touch your eye. - 8.
-Release one drop into the pouch formed between your eye and eyelid by gently squeezing the bottle.
-Close your eye and keep it closed. - 9.
+Squeeze the bottle gently so that only one drop goes into your eye, then release the lower eyelid. - 9.
+Close your eye and keep it closed.
 Do not blink or rub your eye. - 10.
 While your eye is still closed, place your index finger against the inside corner of your eye and press against your nose for about two minutes.
 This will help to stop the medicine from draining through the tear duct to the nose and throat, from where it can be absorbed into other parts of your body.
 Ask your doctor for more specific instructions on this technique. - 11.
+Repeat steps 4 to 10 with the other eye if instructed to do so by your doctor. - 12.
+Replace the cap on the bottle, sealing it tightly.
+Do not overtighten the cap as you may damage the bottle and cap.

-Replace the cap, sealing it tightly.
-Do not overtighten the cap. - 12.
-Wash your hands again with soap and water to remove any residue.
+13. Wash your hands again with soap and water to remove any residue.